Corporate website of Orient Corporation

 Assurance Report

-To ensure the accuracy and transparency of our energy consumption and CO2 emissions data, our group have Independent Assurance Report from an independent third-party organization, SOCOTEC Certification Japan.
+To ensure the accuracy and transparency of our energy consumption and GHG emissions data, our group have Independent Assurance Report from an independent third-party organization, SOCOTEC Certification Japan.

 Area of Coverage : Scope1・2(consolidated group)and Scope3 category4・6・7(non-consolidated)